-In Service Students
+Fieldwork Requirements for In-Service Students:

-Those Sunbridge students already working as full-time class teachers in a Waldorf school must complete six weeks of pedagogical observation and teaching practice across the length of their program (with an additional one-year post graduation grace period for fieldwork completion).
-Inservice students in good academic and financial standing will be assigned a Sunbridge-appointed mentor.
+In-service students must complete six weeks of pedagogical observation and teaching practice across the length of their program (with an additional one-year post graduation grace period for fieldwork completion).
+In-service students in good academic and financial standing will be assigned a Sunbridge-appointed mentor.
 Mentor visits and reports are required for in-service students' graduation.

-Pre-service Students
+Fieldwork Requirements for Pre-Service Students:

-All other Sunbridge students must complete twelve weeks of pedagogical observation and teaching practice across the length of their program (with an additional one-year post graduation grace period for fieldwork completion).

-Please see your advisor for specific details.
+Pre-service students must complete twelve weeks of pedagogical observation and teaching practice across the length of their program (with an additional one-year post graduation grace period for fieldwork completion).
+NOTE: Pre-service students who are working in a Waldorf school as a support/assistant teacher may apply some aspects of their daily teaching duties toward the twelve week requirement.
+Please see your advisor or the program director for more details.